HCL Connections: Overview

 HCL Connections uses open standards including ATOM and RSS to integrate with other applications, and provides a REST-like API for developers.
 Widgets can be added into HCL Connections, including those from Google Gadgets and other services as well as custom developed ones.

-HCL Connections has been described as the leading product in enterprise social software market and IDC named it the worldwide leader in marketshare in 2011.
+HCL Connections has been described as the leading product in enterprise social software market and IDC named it the worldwide leader in market share in 2011.

 Components

 The ten HCL Connections components are built on a set of services according to the service-oriented architecture concept.
 These components take the form of J2EE applications which are hosted on IBM WebSphere Application Server.
 This design allows the components to be hosted independently of each other and to support very large scale deployments.

 Homepage

 The Homepage serves as a portal for user's social collaboration.
 Out of the box HCL Connections provides 20 widgets which can be customized by the user.

-IT administrators can add new widgets and OpenSocial gadgets for use by users.
+IT administrators can add new widgets and Open social gadgets for use by users.

 The Homepage module also includes a 'recent updates' display which shows changes such as new content posts and status updates which are relevant to the user.
 A system to update the users status via microblogging is also provided.